 Of all the changes you might notice, the first typical addict behavior in relationships you’ll notice is lying.

 Trust is at the foundation of every relationship.
 Lying violates the trust you share and, in turn, harms your relationship.
 Your partner will likely be hesitant to lie at first because he or she knows it’s a violation of your relationship, but lying will become easier for them over time if you ignore it.

 If you get to the point where you confront your partner about their addiction, he or she may not believe you are right and resort to excuses or arguments that dismiss the idea of addiction.
 At this point, you may notice your partner is irritable.
 This may be a reflection that your partner doesn’t want to lie or that your partner is experiencing withdrawal symptoms.

 If you notice your partner has become more distant, it may be a sign he or she has withdrawn from you in order to avoid confrontation.
 If your loved one has started to spend time with new friends, is unavailable for long periods of time, or seems to suddenly want space, they might be struggling with addiction.

 As an addiction claims the focus of your partner, you may notice a change in their appearance and environment.

 Your partner may become less concerned about the cleanliness of the house, the car, or the laundry.
-This is another typical addict behavior in relationships that gradually develops over time.
 If ignored, this change may impact their personal appearance.
 People experience changes like this for a variety of reasons, including family-related stress, stress at work, or financial hardships, so it’s important to consider the bigger picture here.

 It is imperative you seek professional help from a counselor who specializes in addiction.
-They can teach you how to get your partner into treatment, starting with an intervention to inpatient or outpatient treatment to support groups.
+They can help you talk to your partner about treatment, starting with an intervention to inpatient or outpatient treatment to sober living support groups.